bamadesigner/sveltekit-static/README.md

 1. Return to the command line.
 2. Run `yarn run build` in the command line.

+### Managing your app config

+You are encouraged to check out [SvelteKit's page options](https://kit.svelte.dev/docs/page-options). "router", "hydrate", and "prerender" are important to explore and manage for customizing any Svelte app, especially a static app.

+By default, I have it set to `router: false`, `hydrate: false`, and `prerender: false` to support a truly static HTML experience.

+If I needed to add some JavaScript functionality, I would set `hydrate: true`.
+If I wanted to enable client-side routing, I would set `router: true`.

+Setting `prerender: true` allows for a truly static app as it renders all necessary HTML as it builds your files.
+If you need dynamic rendering for any pages within your app, odds are you need to change your Svelte app to a [non-static adapter](https://kit.svelte.dev/docs/adapters).

 ## Previewing your static website